A NATO country says it could join Ukraine's war with Russia if 2 conditions are met

 His remarks about French soldiers defending Ukraine are among the most hawkish by a Western leader.

-French President Emmanuel Macron reaffirmed that he'd consider sending French troops to Ukraine and spelled out the conditions in which this could place.
+French President Emmanuel Macron reaffirmed that he'd consider sending French troops to Ukraine and spelled out the conditions in which that could take place.

 Speaking to The Economist, Macron described the urgent threat that Russian President Vladimir Putin posed to Europe in the wake of the 2022 Ukraine invasion.